What do we think about the environmental crisis?

 We applaud and support the excellent work being done by many environmental organizations, Indigenous organizations, and the environmental justice movement.
 These efforts have often had little support as they worked for the benefit of all.

-Carbon emissions generated by the extraction, processing, transport, burning, and management of fossil fuel waste; and the destruction of forests, grasslands, and other carbon sinks, are trapping heat in the atmosphere.
+Carbon emissions generated by the extraction, processing, transport, and burning of fossil fuels; the management of fossil fuel waste; and the destruction of forests, grasslands, and other carbon sinks; are trapping heat in the atmosphere.
 Our dependence on fossil fuels and other unsustainable practices are damaging the natural ecosystems on which our well-being and lives depend.
-Almost all of this is driven by the consumer societies.
+Almost all of this is driven by the profit motive built into our economic systems.

-The vast majority of scientists agree that carbon dioxide (CO2) pollution is the cause of global climate change.
+The vast majority of scientists agree that greenhouse gas (GHG) pollution (primarily from carbon dioxide and methane) is the cause of global climate change.

 What is happening in Latin America?

-Pollution is already causing severe climate change worldwide.
+GHG pollution is already causing severe climate change worldwide.
 Rainfall patterns are changing.
 Temperatures are rising.
-Some areas are experiencing more frequent and more severe weather events.
+Many areas are experiencing more frequent and more severe weather events.

 There is a food crisis.
 It is caused by droughts, floods, forest fires, pollution of aquifers, and rising sea levels.
 As a result, people are displaced, many people die, and economies suffer.

-Environmental destruction and climate change have a disproportionate effect on working- class, poor, and Indigenous people.
+Environmental destruction and climate change have a disproportionate effect on working-class, poor, Indigenous, and Global Majority 1 people.

-We believe it is necessary to replace the current economies.
-These economies are based on profit and continuous economic expansion.
-Instead we need economies that meet the real needs of human beings and other forms of life.
+are based on meeting the real needs of human beings and other forms of life.
 We need systems that protect living beings and restore the environment.

 Our peoples have been subjected to colonialism, genocide, imperialism, racism, classism, sexism, and other oppressions.
 All of this limits us.
-It prevents us from achieving what we set out to do.
-We need a global movement of thousands of united people to make the changes that are needed.
+It obstructs us from building the needed global movement of thousands of united people to make the changes that are needed.

 Challenges we face in Latin America